Navifra-Kerry/MingW-VSCode-Recipe/readme.md

-# MingW-64 Windows with VSCode Configurtaion Recipe
+# VSCode Configurtaion Recipe for MingW-64 Windows

 ## Download and Install